Global Fukaya category I: Preliminaries

-The reverse of this degeneration process is the so called gluing construction, (see for example \cite{citeSeidelFukayacategoriesandPicard-Lefschetztheory.}), which takes a surface in $ \overline {\mathcal {R}} _{d}$ and produces a surface with one less node.
+The gluing construction (see for example \cite{citeSeidelFukayacategoriesandPicard-Lefschetztheory}) takes a surface $\mathcal{S} _{r} $, $ r \in \partial \overline {\mathcal {R}} _{d}$ and produces a surface with one less node.
 This gluing is determined by gluing parameters which we parametrize by $ [0,1)$, assigned to each node.
-For us $0$ means don't glue, and 1 is meant to correspond to ``sufficiently small'' value of gluing parameter used in actual gluing, so this is a reparametrizations of parameters used in actual gluing.
-The gluing map for parameters in $ [0,1)$ determines an open neighborhood of the boundary we call the gluing normal neighborhood and ``sufficiently small'' means that if two gluing neighborhoods of a codimension $l$ face of $ \mathcal {R} _{d}$ intersect then the intersection is contained in the gluing normal neighborhood of some codimension $l+1$ face.
+For us $0$ means don't glue, and 1 is meant to correspond to some small value of the gluing parameter used in actual gluing.
+We will write $d _{\alpha, \beta} $ for the parameter used in the gluing of components $\alpha, \beta $, and likewise with other components.

+The gluing construction for parameters in $ [0,1)$ determines an open neighborhood called \textbf{\emph{gluing neighborhood}} of the boundary of $ \overline {\mathcal {R}} _{d}$.
+A \textbf{\emph{gluing normal neighborhood}} of the boundary of $\overline {\mathcal {R}} _{d}$: will be an open neighborhood (usually denoted $N$) of the boundary, deformation retracting to the boundary, contained in the gluing neighborhood.

-The gluing construction also induces a kind of thick thin decomposition of the surface, with thin parts conformally identified with $ [0,1] \times [0, l]$ for $l$ determined by the corresponding gluing parameter, or in case of ends with $ [0,1] \times [0, \mathbb{R}]$.
-This decomposition is not intrinsic, as it depends in particular on the choice of the family of strip like coordinate charts.
-However, instructively these gluing parameters can be thought of as lengths of geodesic segments, for example $m _{\alpha}$, $m _{\beta}$ in figure \ref{figuregeodsegm}, and the thin parts are in principle closely related to thin parts of thick-thin decomposition in hyperbolic geometry. \svgwidth{2in}
+The gluing construction also induces a kind of thick-thin decomposition of the surface, with thin parts conformally identified with $ [0,1] \times (0, l)$ for $l>0$ determined by the corresponding gluing parameter.
+This decomposition is not intrinsic, as it depends in particular on the choice of the family of strip end structures.
+However, instructively these gluing parameters can be thought of as lengths of geodesic segments, for example $m _{\alpha}$, $m _{\beta}$ in figure \ref{figuregeodsegm}, and the thin parts are closely related to thin parts of thick-thin decomposition in hyperbolic geometry. \svgwidth{2in}